QuEraComputing/bloqade-python/docs/docs/contributing/developing-bloqade.md

 ## High-Level Builder Representation

 When programming Bloqade using the Python API, the user constructs a representation of an analog quantum circuit.
-This representation is a flattened version of the actual analog circuit.
-Flattened means that the user input is a linear sequence of operations where the context of neighboring nodes in the sequence of instructions can determine the tree.
+This representation is a *flattened* version of the actual analog circuit. *Flattened* means that the user input is a linear sequence of operations where the context of neighboring nodes in the sequence of instructions can determine the program tree structure.
 The Bloqade AST describes the actual analog circuit.

 ## Bloqade AST

-The Bloqade AST/ is a representation of a quantum analog circuit for Nuetral atom computing.
+The Bloqade AST is a representation of a quantum analog circuit for neutral atom computing.
 It is a directed acyclic graph (DAG) with nodes for different hierarchical levels of the circuit.
 The base node is the `AnalogCircuit` which contains the geometry of the atoms stored as a `AtomArragment` or `ParallelRegister` objects.
-The Other part of the circuit is the `Sequence`, which contains the waveforms that describe the drives for the Ryberg/Hyperfine transitions of each Rydberg atom.
-Each transition is represented by a `Pulse` including a `Field` for the drive's detuning, rabi amplitude, and rabi phase .
-A Field relates the spatial and temporal dependence of a drive.
+The other part of the circuit is the `Sequence`, which contains the waveforms that describe the drives for the Ryberg/Hyperfine transitions of each Rydberg atom.
+Each transition is represented by a `Pulse` including a `Field` for the drive's detuning, Rabi amplitude, and Rabi phase .
+A `Field` relates the spatial and temporal dependence of a drive.
 The spatial modulates the temporal dependence of the waveform.
 A DAG also describes the `Waveform` object.
-Finally, we have basic `Scalar` Expressions as well for describing The syntax of Real valued continuous numbers.
+Finally, we have basic `Scalar` expressions as well for describing The syntax of real-valued continuous numbers.

 ## Bloqade Compilers

-Given a user program expressed as the Bloqade AST, we can target various backends by transforming from the Bloqade AST to some other kind of IR.
+Given a user program expressed as the Bloqade AST, we can target various backends by transforming from the Bloqade AST to other kinds of IR.
 For example, when submitting a task to QuEra's hardware, we lower the Bloqade AST to the IR that describes a valid program for the hardware.

 We also support compiling the Bloqade AST to a more convenient IR for our Python emulator backend.
 This IR is called the Emulator IR.
-The Emulator IR represents the Bloqade AST that is more convenient for lowering directly to a state-vector simulation.
+The Emulator IR represents the Bloqade AST in a form that is more convenient for lowering directly to a state-vector simulation.

 We call the "lowering" procedure from the Bloqade AST to the various other